v-Pradeepkumar/C_programs/README.md

-//code for adding two numbers without + operator (half adder method)
+//code for adding two numbers without + operator also for positive and negative numbers
 #include <stdio.h>

 int main() {